 *Comments and suggestions in regards to the new applications can be emailed to IACUCoffice@lsuhsc.edu*

 - All research conducted at this institution must undergo an Institutional Bio-Safety Committee (IBC) Review.
 IACUC approval will not be given until IBC exemption or approval is received

 - Prior to working with animals, participates must complete all required training.
-Refer to the Training Required to Participate in Research for guidance.
+Refer to the Compliance Training Required to Conduct Research for guidance.